jmarsac/qwc2-demo-app/doc/QWC2_Documentation.md

 where

-* `Key: An arbitrary key name (not used by existing plugins), used to lookup the the label for the entry from the translations.
+* `Key: An arbitrary key name (not used by existing plugins), used to lookup the label for the entry from the translations.
 * `icon`: As above.
 * `url`: The URL to open.
 Can contain as placeholders the keys listed in <a href="#url-parameters">URL parameters</a>, encolsed in `$` (i.e. `$e$` for the extent).
 In addition, the placeholders `$x$` and `$y$` for the individual map center coordinates are also supported.